Cyprien-GEHU/holbertonschool-shell/permissions/README.md

 4-empty : The Script will creates an empty file called "hello" 5-execute : the Script add execute persomission to the owner of the file 6-multiple_permissions :the Script that add executer permission to the owner and the group and read permission to the other files to the files "hello"
+7-everybody: The script will add execute permission to the owner,the groups and the other users to the file "hello"
+8-James_Bond: The script set permission read, write and execute only on other users (file "hello")